 “Depression Quest” isn’t a typical game.
 It’s not even typical for an atypical game.
 Unlike convention-violating indie titles like “Journey” or “The Unfinished Swan,” “Depression Quest” isn’t artistic, captivating or even enjoyable.
 Rather, it’s a gray, text-based and emotionally draining experience about living with depression.“Depression Quest” casts the player as an ordinary 20-something with a job, a girlfriend and crippling major depressive disorder.
 Throughout the game, the player must make simple day-to-day choices — whether to go out with his girlfriend or how he should conduct a conversation with his mother, for example — with the catch being that the best answer or answers are crossed out and unavailable, just as they would be to someone with depression.

-As I’ve said before, I’ve been on both sides of the depression fence.
-I’ve suffered from clinical depression for almost forty years, although thankfully it’s been treated successfully for the last twenty.
+I’ve been on both sides of the depression fence.
+I’ve suffered from clinical depression for more than forty years.
 And although I haven’t had any family members with depression, I have had friends who were depressed and have been in relationships with men who have depression.

 I’ve written about what it feels like to be depressed.
 What does it look like from the other side?
 You probably know if you’re dealing with someone who’s depressed.
 It may be your spouse, parent, child, sibling, employee, roommate or romantic partner.
 Unless you have personal experience with depression, you’re probably baffled, frustrated, and possibly hurt and angry.
 Even if you have suffered from depression, you still might be baffled.
 Your experience with depression, while probably fundamentally similar to this person’s, is going to vary to some extent.

 It is most tempting, when you find out someone is depressed, to attempt to immediately fix the problem.
 However, until the depressed person has given you permission to be their therapist (as a friend or professional), the following responses are more likely to help.